 Marriage In Crisis

 Most couples experience conflict and other struggles at some point in their marriage.
 These issues are normal, though you may feel all alone.
-Maintaining a happy, healthy relationship with someone is much more difficult than it seems.
 The apostle Paul told the church of Corinth (1 Corinthians 7:28) that those who marry will have trouble!
 But, we also know that marriage is a blessing.
-Fortunately, there are solutions to help resolve marital problems and manage conflict.
-Here are four pieces of marriage advice for those who are in a struggling relationship:

 Work Towards Reconciliation.

 There are no perfect marriages because we are all imperfect people.
 To make a marriage work, you must be willing to forgive your spouse for what angers or hurts you.
-Whether your spouse made a small mistake or one that was detrimental to your marriage, it’s crucial that you take steps to forgive them.
-Ephesians 4:32 commands us, “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”
+“Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”
+Ephesians 4:32

 Resolve the Argument, Don’t Try to Win it.